MicrosoftDocs/azure-docs/articles/aks/faq.md

 | Azure CNI | 30 | 250 |
 | Kubenet | 30 | 110 |

 As AKS is a managed service, we provide addons and pods we deploy and manage as part of the cluster.
-However in the past, users could define a `maxPods` value lower than the value required for the managed pods to run (example: 30), AKS now calculates the minimum number of pods via: ((maxPods or (maxPods * vm_count)) > managed add-on pods minimum.
+In the past, users could define a `maxPods` value lower than the value required for the managed pods to run (example: 30), AKS now calculates the minimum number of pods via: ((maxPods or (maxPods * vm_count)) > managed add-on pods minimum.

 Users may not override the minimum `maxPods` validation.